DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --log

-This option specifies a log file that _OpenSkyNet_ writes to.
+This option specifies a log file that _OpenSpaceNet_ writes to.
 Optionally a log level can be specified.
 Permitted log level values are
 `trace`, `debug`, `info`, `warning`, `error`, and `fatal`.
 The default log level is `info`.

 When specified in an environmental variable or configuration file, the input string will be tokenized.
 Quotes are